 The correct response is that a professional photographer will not put a client at risk.
 Very few clients are professional stunt people, trained athletes or experienced models.

-Do clients know that safety cables are Photoshopped out of pictures?
+Are customers aware that safety cables are Photoshopped out of pictures?
 Do they know that the actor or model is really wearing a safety harness under their clothes?
-Do they know that some pictures are green-screened or composited?
-Do they know that specialized software tools exist just to erase safety cables and harnesses from images and video?
-Do they know the extent to which computer-generated imagery is used in movies?
+Do they know that some pictures are green-screened, composited or computer-generated?

 There’s a reason why they say, “Don’t try this at home.”